open-mmlab/mmaction2/docs/benchmark.md

 - CUDNN 7.6.03
 - NCCL 2.4.08

+## Comparision Rules

 Here we compare our MMAction repo with other Video understanding toolboxes in the same data and model settings by the training time per iteration.

+To ensure the fairness of the comparison, the comparison experiments will be conducted under the same hardware environment and using the same dataset.
+For each model setting, we keep the same data preprocessing methods to make sure the same feature input.
+In addition, we also use MemCache, a distributed cached system, to load the data for the same IO time.

+The time we measured is the average training time for an iteration, including data processing and model trianing.

 ## Recognizers